woudc/woudc-guidebook/en/index.md

 The following are the WOUDC content rules:

 - Table names are written in UPPERCASE and denoted by the pound (#) symbol as the first character.
-Field names are case-sensitive.
+Field names are case-sensitive
 - A table is comprised of three sections: a table name, column (field) names, and one or more data records.
-Tables can also contain optional table comments.
+Tables can also contain optional table comments
-- Trailing nulls are assumed for unspecified data attributes.
+- Trailing nulls are assumed for unspecified data attributes
-- Each file must contain only one (single) instance of the static metadata tables (`#CONTENT`, `#DATA_GENERATION`, `#INSTRUMENT`, and `#PLATFORM`) and apply to all data within the file.
+- Each file must contain only one (single) instance of the static metadata tables (`#CONTENT`, `#DATA_GENERATION`, `#INSTRUMENT`, and `#PLATFORM`) and apply to all data within the file
 - Each file must contain at least one instance of the dynamic metadata tables (`#LOCATION`, and `#TIMESTAMP`) and are applied until they are re-stated.
-Class content that use the fields of these tables can modify the attributes (i.e., time can be updated by individual samples).
+Class content that use the fields of these tables can modify the attributes (i.e., time can be updated by individual samples)
 - Further information about site conditions, meteorology, sky images, etc. may be included as comments or by other tables generated at the discretion of the data originator.
 For example, if a data originator wishes to indicate an occurrence of a special note ("instrument was bumped while sampling") then a comment is reasonable.
-Dynamic variations occurring instantaneously such as meteorology (e.g. sky or wind conditions) or the reporting of calibration data would be represented in a table.
+Dynamic variations occurring instantaneously such as meteorology (e.g. sky or wind conditions) or the reporting of calibration data would be represented in a table

 Example:
 ```